 These deposits are stated at cost, which approximates market.
 Under state law, these deposits (or the resulting bank balances) must be secured by federal deposit insurance or the pledge of securities owned by the fiscal agent bank.
 The market value of the pledged securities plus the federal deposit insurance must at all times equal the amount on deposit with the fiscal agent.
-At December 31, 2024, the District had \$798,536 in deposits (collected bank balances).
-These deposits are secured from risk by \$250,000 of federal deposit insurance and \$548,536 of pledged securities held by the custodial bank in the name of the fiscal agent bank.
+These securities are held in the name of the pledging fiscal agent bank in a holding or custodial bank that is mutually acceptable to both parties.
+At December 31, 2024, the District has \$4,796,964 in deposits (collected bank balances).
+These deposits are secured from risk by \$3,345,101 of federal deposit insurance and \$1,451,863 pledged securities held by the custodial bank in the name of the fiscal agency bank.